Mike17K/Fire-Detection-IoT-Project/entities/fire_forest_status.md

 ## List of properties

-- 'dateCreated[date-time]': Date and time that the entity was created in ISO 8601 UTC format
+- 'dateObserved[date-time]': Date and time of observation in ISO 8601 UTC format
 - 'fireDetected[boolean]': Presence of a fire detected in the area
 - 'fireDetectedConfidence[number]': Confidence in the fire detection as a percentage from 0 to 1
 - 'fireRiskIndex[number]': Risk of fire index as a percentage from 0 to 1